 - Dual diagnosis treatment programs

 It can feel overwhelming to deal with the symptoms of PTSD because the dangers of relapse are real.
 When you decide to seek rehab treatment, you will need professionals who understand what you are going through.
-At Bayview Recovery Center, our experts will strive to ensure you overcome your mental health condition.
+At Bayview Recovery, our experts will strive to ensure you overcome your mental health condition.
 Our therapists will work closely with you to design a customized treatment plan for your PTSD in recovery.
 Contact us today at 855.478.3650 for more information about PTSD treatment and addiction recovery programs.